chrispavla/chrispavla/README.md

 ### Hi there 👋!
 I am Kristina.

-A former Foreign Language Instructor, now a Full Stack Software Engineer, I enjoy studying human and programming languages, love solving problems and effectively communicate with both - people and computers.
-I'm a lifelong learner and an inquisitive programmer!
+A former Foreign Language Instructor, now a Full Stack Software Engineer, I enjoy studying human and programming languages, love solving problems and effectively communicate with both - people and computers!

 - 🌱 I’m currently learning learning React Native and revising Rails and React
 - 💬 Ask me about web development